 Configuring a Local NuGet Package Source

-Rather than targeting a package held at nuget.org, you will have to set up a configuration to point to a local package.
+Rather than targeting a package held at nuget.org, you may set up a configuration to point to a local package.
 To do this, first you will need to create a file, nuget.config, in the same directory as your solution file if one is not already present (e.g. configuration.
 If the file already exists, add the extra